-At Ybarra Maldonado and Alagha Law Group, we provide compassionate and qualified representation to immigrant visa applicants, family members, immediate relatives, and all others who need help navigating complex immigration laws.
+At Ybarra Maldonado Law Group, we provide compassionate and qualified representation to immigrant visa applicants, family members, immediate relatives, and all others who need help navigating complex immigration laws.
 Our Phoenix immigration lawyers can help with an immigrant visa, waiver request, 601a provisional waiver, family separation, deportation proceedings, and much more.
 To schedule your free evaluation and establish an attorney client relationship with our firm, please call 602-910-4040 or fill out our online intake form.

 What Is an I-601 Waiver?

 Maybe you’ve been denied either a visa or another immigration benefit.
 In these cases, you might be eligible for a waiver through the process of I-601.
 These I-601 waivers, also called Application for Waiver of Grounds of Inadmissibility, are sometimes used by immigrating applicants in order to apply for a visa.
 They also use these forms when filing for an adjustment of status or other immigration benefits for which they currently do not qualify.

 Applicants deemed ineligible for a visa or benefits can submit this form to the United States Citizenship and Immigration Services (USCIS) to request that their “grounds of inadmissibility” be waived.

 NOTE: The USCIS has recently changed their interpretation of the grounds of inadmissibility.
 Read our related blog post for the latest changes.

 Applicants who may file a form I-602 are listed below.